bckohan/django-enum/doc/source/usage.rst

     # set to a valid EnumType value
     obj.non_strict = '1'
-    obj.full_clean()
-    # when accessed from the db or after clean, will be an EnumType instance
+    # when accessed will be an EnumType instance
     assert obj.non_strict is StrictExample.EnumType.ONE

     # we can also store any string less than or equal to length 10